joecare99/Public/Projects/ReadMe.md

 Some projects still need some care, some will not work due to a lack of components.<br/>
 Suggestions are welcome.

+## Genealogie
+Besides from Stemma+ this folder contain my other genealogical projects, some small, some bigger and still under construction.

 ## Stemma+ (Stemma.p)
 A modified Version of Stemma from François Marchi<br/>
 https://sourceforge.net/projects/stemma<br/>